Wajihulhassan/npf/README.md

+Network Provenance Functions (NPFs) concept was introduced in our paper  26th International World Wide Web Conference (WWW) 2017, which allow to capture useful provenance of complex web services.
-In order to install Network Provenance Functions (NPFs), we need to install three things on the server:
+To install Network Provenance Functions, we need to install following three things on the server:
 1) Modified version of Apache 2
 2) NPFs Proxy
 3) Provenance Recorder